 Monet, say hello to the MythBusters.
 The Mile High City’s cultural calendar is packed with a diverse collection of must-sees during the fall of 2013, ranging from an illuminating journey through centuries of French art at the Denver Art Museum to a (literally) explosive exhibit at the Denver Museum of Nature & Science.

 Fall is the perfect time to visit Denver, thanks to great hotel deals starting as low as $52.80.
 And the savings don’t end there.
 The new Mile High Culture Pass is the most wallet-friendly way to experience Denver’s thriving arts and cultural world.
-With the Culture Pass in hand, you’ll receive admission to seven of the city’s most fascinating attractions, all for the bargain, “Mile High” price of $52.80 (a savings of more than $25) or three attractions of your choice for $25 (a savings of $12).
+With the Culture Pass in hand, you’ll receive admission to seven of the city’s most fascinating attractions, all for the bargain “Mile High” price of $52.80 or three attractions of your choice for $30.
 Learn more at MileHighCulturePass.com.

 Below is a sampling of 10 exhibits, events and activities that you need to see this fall in Denver.